gaurav-076/Face-Liveness-Detection-System/README.md

 or,

-Directly run MTCNN_liveness_detector for livness detection using trained weights upload.
+Directly run MTCNN_liveness_detector for liveness detection using trained model weights upload.